elixir-capsule/capsule/README.md

 ## concepts

-There are three main concepts in capsule: storage, upload, and the special one, "encapsulation."
+There are three main concepts in capsule: storage, upload, and locator

-*Note: As of version 0.6 Capsule all built-in storages and uploads except for Encapsulation have been moved to [elixir-capsule/supplement](https://github.com/elixir-capsule/supplement).*
+*Note: As of version 0.6 Capsule all built-in storages and uploads except for Locator have been moved to [elixir-capsule/supplement](https://github.com/elixir-capsule/supplement).*

 ### storage